Parasha Va’etchanan (And I Pleaded)

 The names and titles of God declare to the world who He is.
 They also answer our deepest questions regarding our relationship to God.

 The name El Kanah reveals that God is protective of His people and His relationship with them.
-In the same way the relationship between a husband and a wife is sacred, He will not share our praise and devotion with other gods.
+In the same way that the relationship between a husband and a wife is sacred, He will not share our praise and devotion with other gods.

-In fact, the covenant God made with Israel at Mount Sinai is likened to a marriage ceremony, complete with the cloud covering symbolizing the chuppah (marriage canopy) and the ketubah (marriage contract), outlining the responsibilities and privileges of both bride and bridegroom and the agreed upon vows.
+In fact, the covenant God made with Israel at Mount Sinai is likened to a marriage ceremony, complete with the cloud covering symbolizing the chuppah (marriage canopy) and the ketubah (marriage contract), outlining the responsibilities and privileges of both bride and bridegroom and the agreed-upon vows.